 - 1. Notify the student's teacher in writing prior to the trip. - 2.
 The student will be counted absent on those days he/she is not in the building. - 3.
-Teachers are not expected to prepare assignments and work for the student to complete while away. - 4.
-Upon return, the teacher will give the students missed assignments and a timeline of due dates.
+Teachers are not expected to prepare assignments and work for the student to complete while away.

+- 4. Upon return, the teacher will give the students missed assignments and a timeline of due dates.
 It is impossible to duplicate classroom discussions, group participation, lab work or understandings gained through class presentations. - 5.
 We suggest you pursue with your child some of the following alternative educational tasks while on vacation.
 You may also have ideas of your own.
 This type of project will be directly related to your family's activities and should add to the total enjoyment of your vacation.

-Letter Writing

-Assist your child in writing letters to neighbors, relatives, classmates, etc., explaining the fun and travels your family is having.

-Maintain a Diary ain a Diary Assist your child in maintaining a daily record of events.
-Scrapbook Compile a scrapbook of your trip which your child will cherish For a long time, and may want to share with classmates upon returning to school.
+Letter Writing Assist your child in writing letters to neighbors, relatives, classmates, etc., explaining the fun and travels your family is having.
+Maintain a Diary Assist your child in maintaining a daily record of events.
+Scrapbook Compile a scrapbook of your trip which your child will cherish for a long time, and may want to share with classmates upon returning to school.
 Library Books Select some books to take with you for daily reading.
 Info.
-Brochures Gather tourist brochures as you travel and review them with your child.
-Flash Cards If you want to work on basic addition, subtraction, multiplication and division facts, obtain a set of flash cards before you leave.
-Mileage Charts/ Map Reading Help your child maintain a gas mileage chart, figure miles per gallon, use the scale of miles on the map to determine distances traveled, etc. Expense Records Help your child keep a record of expenses for the meals, sight- seeing, lodging, etc.
+Brochures Gather tourist brochures as you travel and review them with your child Other ideas Playing word and other games, recording expenses of the trip, writing postcards/drawing pictures, discussing what is observed on the trip, listeningand listening some more to the child's observations.